Streamlinelv/CartBounty/readme.txt

 == Changelog ==

-= 8.6 =
+= 8.7 =
-* Improved abandoned cart bulk action messages
+* Improved compatibility with Multi-Currency plugins
-* Added a new filter that allows to disable "Remember checkout fields" function
-* Fixed a JavaScript issue affecting report updates
-* Code refactoring

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).